PDConSec/vsc-print/README.md

 Print code.
 Print rendered Markdown.
 Local or remote.
 Windows, Mac or Linux.

-## This release
+## Recent features

-Diagrams are now handled using Kroki.
+Markdown embedded diagrams are handled using Kroki.
 Kroki is server-based.
 Normally we won't do anything that can't work offline, but there were two compelling factors

  - it unifies a huge list of diagram engines
  - it _can_ work off-line: install Kroki server on your network or notebook